 The United Kingdom ("UK") left the European Union ("EU") on January 31, 2020, and a transition period during which the UK and EU negotiated terms of departure ended on December 31, 2020.
 The departure is commonly referred to as "Brexit."
 The UK and EU reached an agreement, effective January 1, 2021, on the terms of their future trading relationship, which principally relates to the trading of goods.
 Further discussions are expected to be held between the UK and the EU in relation to matters not covered by the trade agreement, such as financial services.
 Brexit may have significant political and financial consequences for the Eurozone markets and broader global economy, including greater volatility in the global stock markets and illiquidity, fluctuations in currency and exchange rates, and an increased likelihood of a recession in the UK.
 Securities issued by companies domiciled in the UK could be subject to changing regulatory and tax regimes.
 Banking and financial services companies that operate in the UK or EU could be disproportionately impacted by these actions.
 Further insecurity in EU membership or the abandonment of the euro could exacerbate market and currency volatility and negatively impact investments in securities issued by companies located in EU countries.
 Brexit also may cause additional member states to contemplate departing the EU, which would likely perpetuate political and economic instability in the region and cause additional market disruption in global financial markets.
 As a result, markets in the UK, Europe and globally could experience increased volatility and illiquidity, and potentially lower economic growth which in return could potentially have an adverse effect on the value of the Fund's investments.
+Market disruption in the EU and globally may have a negative effect on the value of the Fund's investments.
 Additionally, there could be additional risks if one or more additional EU member states seek to leave the EU.